JettM9104/GTFS-Parser/README.md

 ## What are the other files from the root?
 There are some other random files that I use to create and test functions, structs, and classes from.
 You might see some snippets from those files into the `main.cpp` code but all you need to run it is the `main.cpp` code.

+## What are my goals for the future?
+Just try and implement *Live GTFS* Data including schedules and bus locations.